wisniewskikr/chrisblog-it-js-react/technologies/tests/js-react-gui-html-helloworld-tests-cypress-component/README.md

 1. (Optional) In a command line create react application with `npx create-react-app js-react-gui-html-helloworld-cypress-component`
 1. In a command line tool install nmp packages with `npm install`
 1. (Optional) In a command line tool install cyprss with `npm install cypress --save-dev`
-1. (Optional) Configure tests of component by following steps from section "Configure Cypress"
+1. (Optional) Configure tests of component by following steps from section **Configure Cypress**
 1. In a command line tool open cypress with `npx cypress open`
-1. Run tests of components by following steps from section "Usage Items"
+1. Run tests of components by following steps from section **Usage Items**
 1. Clean up environment
      * Closs cypress window